icestackjs/icestack/packages/css-to-tailwindcss-plugin/README.md

       // other options same to createContext
       // ...options
       // note: `tailwindcssResolved` is invalid in `tailwindcss plugin`, because `tailwindcss` is an async postcss plugin, while `tailwindcss plugin` **MUST** be sync!

+      // you can use this method to intercept plugin with `withOptions` withOptionsWalkCSSRuleObject(cssObj, layer) {
+        console.log(cssObj, layer)
+        // don't forget to return it
+        // this will replace origin css obj so you can add prefix here! return cssObj
+      }
     })
   ],
   // ...